Cgameworld/TrafficLightReplacer-Site/pack-creation.md

 For traffic light packs that replace vanilla traffic light props one to one.
 This is best for legacy/limited prop packs

 ## MultiSize
-For packs that have traffic lights for different road sizes/ have several varations per road size.
+For packs that have traffic lights for different road sizes/ have several variations per road size.
 This requires more prop models than the onesize format, but it can take full advantage of the mod's features

 # XML Template

-Get the XML templates [here](https://github.com/Cgameworld/TrafficLightReplacer/tree/master/TrafficLightReplacer/Templates) or export them using the mod's Asset Creator Tool
+As a starting point to make a new configuration, use these blank XML templates [here](https://github.com/Cgameworld/TrafficLightReplacer/tree/master/TrafficLightReplacer/Templates) or export them using the mod's Asset Creator Tool

 If you are on Windows, [Notepad++](https://notepad-plus-plus.org/downloads/) with the XMLTools plugin is recommended to edit these files, since it includes features such as text highlighting, syntax checking and pretty printing.

-Example XML Template:\
+Example Blank XML Template:\
 <img src="/assets/images/multisize-template-example.png" alt="Example XML Template"/>

+For examples of fully working xml files, look at the mod's [internal XML presets](https://github.com/Cgameworld/TrafficLightReplacer/tree/master/TrafficLightReplacer/DefaultXMLS)

 # XML Elements